 For instance, a local pool builder will almost never be willing to pay you much, if anything, to talk to him on the phone.
 But there is one time when you are worth a lot: when you are really in the market for a pool.
 Then, at that rare time, a local pool builder may well be willing to pay you $100.00 to talk to him on the phone.

 Commentators who have suggested that advertisers should pay people directly for attention to sales messages have missed the central fact that people are almost always worth near zero to advertisers.
 That's why the money that can be spent per sales message delivered to an audience member is generally small (e.g., from .5 cent to 2.0 cents per viewer of a commercial).

 It is only during the pivotal ready-to-buy time that a person flips from being Ms. Worth-nearly-nothing to Ms. Worth-a-lot.

 Accordingly, if a method is to enable advertisers to pay people the maximum amounts for attention, that method must ensure that advertisers pay only imminent buyers.

-Probabilistic payment and purchase verification does precisely that.
+Probabilistic payment and purchase verification do precisely that.

 VIII.
 When are people interested in receiving advertising?

-However, when they are ready to buy, people actively seek ad information.
-If they are planning to buy a piano, they seek pitches about pianos.
+However, when they're ready to buy, people actively seek ad information.
+If they're planning to buy a piano, they seek pitches about pianos.